 With kratom becoming more popular as a regular experience for many people, as well as being a replacement to help people get off opioids such as heroin, it’s no wonder that people are wondering how long it stays in your system, and if it can be picked up by standard employment or law enforcement drug tests.

-It’s an interesting topic as kratom is a herbal drug like cannabis, but its effects are far more in line with opioids such as heroin or opium, but without the expense or high level of rapid addiction.
+It’s an interesting topic as kratom is a herbal drug like cannabis, but its effects are far more in line with opioids, but without the expense or high level of rapid addiction.

 So with it being a far less risky thing to consume, but with effects that can be transcendental, it’s no wonder that people are panicking about if they can be found out for taking it.